Is It Time For A Diabetes Screening? Understanding When and Why To Get Tested

 For London residents, there are broadly two routes to accessing a diabetes blood test:

-If you're interested in exploring our blood testing services, our team can help you understand what's available.
+If you are interested in exploring our blood testing services, our team can help you understand what is available.

 Why Proactive Diabetes Screening Matters